ComposableFi/composable/book/src/ecosystem/the-composable-team.md

 ### Zain | CMO

 Zain is a seasoned art, brand and marketing director who has worked between the intersection of tech and development.
-Previously head of brand and communications at Biconomy, marketing head at Muzmatch (Y Culimantor), Zain has built award-winning campaigns and marketing strategies for his innovative organizations and businesses.
+Previously head of brand and communications at Biconomy, marketing head at Muzmatch (Y Combinator), Zain has built award-winning campaigns and marketing strategies for his innovative organizations and businesses.
 He brings a wealth of industry and related experience to the role.

 ### Nanni Sackmann | Head of People and Operations